Skip to main content

 Never Stop Seeking: Learning That Makes Jesus Visible

 A Heart That Acquires, An Ear That Seeks (Proverbs 18:15) The heart of the discerning acquires knowledge, for the ears of the wise seek it out.
-Proverbs 18:15 Proverbs 18:15 presents learning as an intentional pursuit.
+Proverbs 18:15 presents learning as an intentional pursuit.
 The discerning heart does not wait passively; it acquires knowledge.
 The wise do not assume they already know enough; they seek and listen.
 Learning, then, is not merely an activity of the mind, but a posture of humility, openness, and readiness to be shaped.
 Learning as Worship: Loving God With the Mind In Christ, learning becomes an expression of worship.
 To love God with our minds is not limited to formal academic study or careful thinking, though these have their place.
 It also includes mentoring, lived experience, practice, reflection, and shared life together.
-Learning, in this sense, is open to everyone—not restricted by age, background, or perceived ability, nor confined to a single season of life.
-My own relationship with learning has grown over time—first ...
+Learning, in this sense, is open to everyone and not restricted by age, background, or perceived ability, nor confined to a single season of life.
+My own relationship with learning has grown over time.
+Firstly as a stu...